"It's just a period," but what if it's not?

 Possible underlying conditions for secondary dysmenorrhoea include:

-Endometriosis is when tissue similar to uterus lining grows in other places within your abdomen or pelvic area.
+Endometriosis occurs when tissue similar to your uterine lining grows outside the womb, typically in areas such as your ovaries, fallopian tubes, or pelvic cavity.

 How is dysmenorrhoea treated?